icyphy/ptII/thales/README.txt

 $Id$
-This directory contains a tabbed single window mode that was developed at Thal=E8s Research & Technology by J. Blanc and
+This directory contains a tabbed single window mode that was developed at Thales Research & Technology by J. Blanc and
 B. Masson.

 To use the single window mode: